-Customer centricity ('klantbelang centraal') is embedded in our Orange Code and in our customer promise.
-Globally, we have adopted ING's Customer Golden Rules: five principles that consistently ensure customer centricity in our product development and sales activities.
-The Customer Golden Rules are integrated into the Product Approval and Review Process (PARP).
-In the 2021 PARP update a new customer suitability module is included with scenario analysis from the customer's perspective.
+Customer centricity (Klantbelang Centraal') is embedded in the Orange Code and in our Customer Promise.
+Globally, also in the Netherlands, we have adopted the ING Customer Golden Rules, five principles that consistently ensure customer centricity in our product development and sales activities.
+The Customer Golden Rules are integrated into the Product Approval and Review Process.
 Customer centricity is monitored and findings are acted upon, for example through the complaints handling processes and the Net Promoter Score (a tool to measure customer satisfaction).
-Also, a new stakeholder assessment module was added to the PARP as of November 2021, intended to ensure - before launching a product - that a balanced decision is taken on all elements involved, namely our products must be: safe, compliant, customer suitable and assessed on impact for all stakeholders.
-This is confirmed in a stakeholder assessment.